PasqualeZingo/trafficGen/netBuilder/printer-server/README.md

 # Print Server
 This is a simple print server/virtual printer setup.
-Like the email server, this assumes that a pfsense router with DNS is set up on the network.
+This assumes that a pfsense router with DNS is set up on the network.
 The default domain on the brass template will be luked.com.

 ## Installation
 First, you will need to install the software required for this server to function.
 Type the following command to install all the prerequisites